duhaas2015/bashscripts/README.md

 The script will:
 - Create a timestamped CSV file (e.g., `network_stats_20251023_143022.csv`)
 - Send data to Google Sheets (if configured)
+- Display a green link to view your Google Sheets data in real-time
 - Display real-time statistics in the console
 - Collect data every 15 seconds